codfish/codfish.io/_posts/2016-05-28-create-a-dashed-bulleted-list.md

 I *quickly* corrected my last train of thought and decided to use CSS's `content` property.

-<iframe width="100%" height="570" src="//jsfiddle.net/codfish/gck6hL1o/embedded/css/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>
+In order to do that we'll set `content: '-'` on the list items using the `::before` psuedo selector.
 You could also use an en dash or em dash if you wanted a wider bullet.
 If you want to do that you'll need to use the unicode for those characters.

 - en dash: `content: '\2013'`
 - em dash: `content: '\2014'`

 You'll probably need to adjust the left padding on the line items if you use one of these wider-than-dash characters.

+Here's the final code:

+<iframe width="100%" height="570" src="//jsfiddle.net/codfish/gck6hL1o/embedded/css,html/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 ## Aligning the dash